andna5980/myfood/README.md

 - [Undraw](https://undraw.co/search) Illustrations used in landing page and profile page
 - [Background Image - Navbar](https://www.naturalproductsinsider.com/sites/naturalproductsinsider.com/files/Functional%20fats%20as%20functional%20ingredients.jpg)
     This image in part of the background used in the navbar

+### Acknowledgements

+- Code Institute Community, Student care and [Slack](https://slack.com/intl/en-gb/) group.

+- The private WhatsApp group created by Code institute Students for all the support and support during the hard moments you keep the motivation levels up.

+- Code Institute Task Manager mini Project.
+The project you provided and the explanation really help me to used that project as an example of what could be done.

+- My Wife for her support and companion during my long study nights.

+- Juan Antonio Santana Medina for his help, support.